ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2023-03-28-chain-of-thought-annotation.md

 *International Conference on Artificial Intelligence and Law*.
 - <a id="jakobsen2022sensitivity">Thorn Jakobsen, T.S., Barrett, M., Søgaard,
 A., & Lassen, D.S.</a> (2022).
-The Sensitivity of Annotator Bias to Task Definitions in Argument Mining. *Law*.
+The Sensitivity of Annotator Bias to Task Definitions in Argument Mining.
+In *Proceedings of the 16th Linguistic Annotation Workshop (LAW-XVI) within LREC2022*, pp. 44-61, Marseille, France.
+European Language Resources Association.
 - <a id="lawrence2019argument">Lawrence, J., Reed, C.</a>(2019) Argument Mining:
 A Survey. *Computational Linguistics* 45 (4): 765–818. doi:
 https://doi.org/10.1162/coli_a_00364.